Gestational weight gain: Income

 Regardless of a relation to food security, having a low income might also predispose women to excess gestational weight gain, yet the reasoning is unclear.
 One possibility is related to stress.
-Financial stress has been shown to be positively correlated with levels of CRP postpartum, a stress hormone associated with weight gain most likely because people eat increasingly unhealthy when stressed.
+Financial stress is positively correlated with levels of CRP postpartum, a stress hormone associated with weight gain, most likely because people eat increasingly unhealthy foods when stressed.
 Women with a higher monthly budget for food may have a healthier gestational weight gain, while those with less money allocated for food may be more likely to experience excessive gestational weight gain.
 However, the opposite may also be true: wealthier women may be more likely to suffer from excess gestational weight gain.
 Women in wealthy communities have been reported to have higher postpartum weight retention than those in more poverty, and since women who have excessive gestational weight gain are more likely to retain weight postpartum women in less poverty might be more likely to have excess gestational weight gain.
 This suggests that a greater household income does not necessarily provide protection against excess gestational weight gain.